charlesveasey/vDome/README.md

 Capture is the recommended input type:
   - It allows you to put anything on the dome by hooking up another computer to vDome through a capture card.
   - vDome essentially becomes the 2nd monitor on your production machine.
-  - For example, drag your After Effects or Unity preview window onto the dome, and edit in real-time.
+For example, drag your After Effects or Unity preview window onto the dome, and edit in real-time.
   - Playing videos is done through your favorite media player: Quicktime, VLC, etc.
-  - Simplifies everything, as there are no restrictions on what can be placed onto the dome.
   - Eliminates middle-ware such as Syphon.

 Syphon is useful for a single Mac computer system where your production application supports the Syphon technology.